Trails. Turns. Flow.

 With a myriad of purpose built trails, a chairlift to the mountain top, and 100 kilometres of natural single tracks, Trysil Bike Arena is a source of excitement for thrill-seekers of all ages.

-From the playful trails in Gullia to the flow in Magic Moose – there are routes for every level of difficulty.
+From the playful trails in Gullia to the magic flow trails in the mountains – there are routes for every level of difficulty.

-Even the youngest can find their flow in the pump track and skills course.
+Even the youngest can find their flow in the pump track and the bike parks.

 When it’s time to refuel, head to one of the many eateries in Trysil and indulge in everything from pizza and Asian bowls to local cuisine.